 Get out into nature.
 Studies show that spending time in nature can reduce the symptoms of ADHD.
 Double up on the benefits by combining “green time” with exercise.
 Try hiking, trail running, or walking in a local park or scenic area.

 Many adults with ADHD have sleep difficulties.
 The most common problems include:

-- Restless sleep.
-You may toss and turn throughout the night, tear the covers apart, and wake up at any little noise.
+Restless sleep.
+You may toss and turn throughout the night, tear the covers off, and wake up at any little noise.

 Poor quality sleep makes the symptoms of ADHD worse, so getting on a regular sleep schedule is essential.
 Improving the quality of your sleep can make a big difference in your attention, focus, and mood.

 Have a set bedtime and stick to it, and get up at the same time each morning, even if you're tired.

 Make sure your bedroom is completely dark and keep electronics out (even the dim light from digital clocks or your cellphone can disrupt sleep).

 Avoid caffeine later in the day, or consider cutting it out entirely.